1986 FBI Miami shootout: Shootout

 Platt, in the passenger seat of the Monte Carlo, brought up a Ruger Mini-14 semi-automatic rifle and opened fire at Manauzzi's car.
 Manauzzi was wounded in the head and back by bullet fragments as he stumbled out of his car.
-He was unable to recover his revolver and, as he was being shot at by Platt, took cover behind a nearby wall for the remainder of the gunfight.
+He was unable to recover his revolver and took cover behind a nearby wall for the remainder of the gunfight.

-Grogan is credited with landing the first hit of the gunfight, wounding Matix in the forearm as he leaned out of the Monte Carlo and aimed his Smith & Wesson Model 3000 shotgun at Grogan and Dove.
-McNeill, who had been driving in the opposite direction but turned around to catch up with the other agents, fired over the hood of Manauzzi's car but was wounded by return fire from Platt.
-Platt then fired his rifle at Mireles, who was running across the street to join the fight, severely wounding the agent in his left forearm.
-Platt then pulled back from the window, giving Matix opportunity to fire.
-Due to collision damage, Matix could only open his door partially, and fired one shotgun blast at Grogan and Dove, striking their vehicle.
-Matix was then shot in the right forearm.
-(Note: The driver’s side door had been damaged during the collision.)
-McNeill returned fire with six shots from his revolver, hitting Matix with two rounds in the head and neck.
-Matix was apparently knocked unconscious by the hits and fired no more rounds.
-(Note: However, for the next minute, it is believed that Matix slumped over onto his back and lay unconscious on the front seat of the Monte Carlo.)
-McNeill was then shot in the hand by Platt and, due to his wound and blood in his revolver's chambers, could not reload.
+McNeill had turned around to catch up with the other agents; he arrived and began firing over the hood of Manauzzi's car.

+Platt pulled back from the Monte Carlo's window, giving Matix opportunity to fire.
+Due to the collision damage, Matix could only partially open his door; he fired one blast of his Smith & Wesson Model 3000 shotgun at Grogan and Dove, striking their vehicle.
+Matix was shot in the right forearm, a hit credited to Grogan.
+As Matix pulled back, McNeill returned fire, hitting Matix with two rounds in the head and neck.
+Matix was apparently knocked unconscious by McNeill's hits and fired no more rounds.
+McNeill was shot in the hand by Platt.
+His wound and blood in his revolver's chambers prevented him from reloading.

+At this point, Hanlon and Mireles ran across the street to join the fight, with Hanlon aiding Grogan, and Mireles moving to support McNeill.
+Quickly Platt fired at Mireles, severely wounding the agent in his left forearm and leaving him largely incapacitated.

-Platt then climbed out of the passenger side car window, having to climb over the hood of the Cutlass that the Monte Carlo was pinned against.
+Platt climbed out of the passenger side car window, and over the hood of the Cutlass that the Monte Carlo was pinned against.
 As he did so, one of Dove's bullets passed through his right upper arm and struck his chest, stopping an inch away from his heart.
-The autopsy found that Platt's right lung had collapsed and his chest cavity contained 1.3 liters of blood (hemothorax), suggesting damage to the main blood vessels of the right lung.
+The autopsy found that Platt's right lung had collapsed and his chest cavity contained 1.3 liters of blood, suggesting damage to the main blood vessels of the right lung.
 Of his many gunshot wounds, this wound was the primary one responsible for Platt's eventual death.
-(Note: As Platt crawled through the passenger side window, one of Dove’s 9 mm bullets hit his right upper arm.)
-Platt was then shot again in the right thigh and left foot, probably by Dove.
-(Note: After Platt crawled out the window and was rolling off the front hood of the Cutlass, Dr. Anderson believes he was hit twice more.)
+Platt was then shot twice more, in the right thigh and left foot respectively.
+These bullets are also believed to have been fired by Dove.
+(Note: After Platt crawled out the window and was rolling off the front hood of the Cutlass, he likely was hit twice more.
+(This was asserted by Dr. Anderson based on his later forensic analysis.)
+Around this time, Risner and Orrantia arrived and began providing covering fire for the other agents.